 Donate

-Check out our most recent
+Check out our most recent blog posts!

 Our Mental Wellness Program increases health equity by engaging skilled mental health volunteers to provide quality, accessible, and affordable mental health services to people experiencing barriers to care.
 Services include no-cost counseling for individuals, couples and families, support groups, community partner support, school-based initiatives workforce development initiatives and continuing education opportunities for mental health professionals.